axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 * We wont have a vertical rythm or global spacing settings

 ## JS Rules
-* We use v1 JavaScript linting settings
+* We use Patterns Lib v1 JavaScript linting settings

 ## Git Commit Messages
 * Prefix JIRA/github issue number